clarkgrubb/latex-input/apl/README.md

 operators
 ---------

+    @del       ∇

 APL operators are represented by single characters.
 They can be either binary infix operators, which APL calls _dyadic_, or unary prefix operators, which APL calls _monadic_.
 Many operators can be used either as a dyadic or a monadic operator with different effect.
 Which way the operator is used depends on how APL parses the expression.
 We use `α` and `ω` to refer to the left and right arguments of operators.

+The _del_ `∇` is used to define new monadic or dyadic operators:

+    ∇r ← double n
+    r ← 2 × n ∇

+    ∇r ← a add b
+    r ← a + b ∇

+Invoking the operators:

+    double 7
+    3 add 7

 <a name="lists"/>
 lists